 The Mauldin Cultural Center was created to establish, develop and promote a cultural system that celebrates the Mauldin community, leverages the arts for the economic benefit of the City and its citizens, and strives to give all citizens and visitors the ability to experience and participate in artistic and cultural activities in an effort to continually develop a more vibrant community.

-The Mauldin Cultural Center (MCC) is the product of community partners all with the vision of developing a cultural center for the City of Mauldin.
+The Mauldin Cultural Center is the product of community partners all with the vision of developing a cultural center for the City of Mauldin.
 Originally Mauldin High School, and later Mauldin Elementary School, the building was constructed in 1937 as a WPA Project and has since seen a few minor updates as the schools grew.
 In 2003, the City of Mauldin began the process of purchasing the 14 acre property as the first step toward creating a City Center.

-THE CULTURAL AFFAIRS TEAM
+THE CULTURAL CENTER TEAM